-The regional office is based at 76 Victoria Street, Grafton with other offices located at Port Macquarie, Tamworth, Glen Innes and Ballina.
+The Roads and Maritime northern region office is based at 76 Victoria Street, Grafton with other offices located at Port Macquarie, Tamworth, Glen Innes and Ballina.

-Northern NSW covers about 12.3% of the state, which contains over 10% of the state's population.
+Northern NSW covers about 12.3% of the state, which contains more than 10% of the state's population.

-In Northern NSW, Roads and Maritime Services manages over $6 billion of assets, including:
+In Northern NSW, Roads and Maritime Services manages more than $6 billion of assets, including:

 - 1100 bridges

 There are 23 local government authorities in Northern NSW, which manage 3170 kilometres of regional roads on behalf of Roads and Maritime.

 Major roads in the region include:

 - Bruxner Highway